gasperthegracner/wildfly-framework/README.md

-# wildfly-framework
+# wildfly-skeleton
-This is a framework for wildfly applications
+This is a basic skeleton for wildfly applications
 ***
 ## Wildfly eviroment setup
 #### 1. How to start?